snakeleon/YouCompleteMe-x64/README.md

 argument is of the form `ft=...` the completer for that file type will be used (for example `ft=cpp`), else the native completer of the current buffer will be used.

+This command also accepts a range that can either be specified through a selection in one of Vim's visual modes (see `:h visual-use`) or on the command line.
+For instance, `:2,5YcmCompleter` will apply the command from line 2 to line 5.
+This is useful for [the `Format` subcommand](#the-format-subcommand).

 Call `YcmCompleter` without further arguments for a list of the commands you can call for the current completer.